the story

 > Security and Protection

-The number one rule of my security setup is, whenever I'm on the move – be it by bus, train, plane, or rickshaw – I carry the laptop and cameras with me and never let them go.
+The number one rule of my security setup was, whenever I was on the move – be it by bus, train, plane, or rickshaw – I carried the laptop and cameras with me and never let them go.

 Crumpler Messenger bag – The laptop and camera fit perfectly into a padded messenger bag made by Crumpler.
-With pouches and pockets that perfectly fit all of my gear, this bag seems custom-engineered for my project.
-Its styling is discreet and rugged; after nine months on the road, it still looks great.
+With pouches and pockets that held all of my gear well, this bag seemed custom-engineered for my project.
+Its styling was discreet and rugged, and even at the end of the trip it looked great.

 bag

-PacSafe – another key security item is the PacSafe, which is a wire-mesh sack that you can secure to a piece of furniture or something and then lock your stuff inside of.
-Whenever I'm not using the DV camera or the computer they're secured inside of this baby.
-While a determined crook could easily hack her way through this contraption, it goes a long way in preventing opportunistic theft.
+PacSafe – another key security item was the PacSafe - a wire-mesh sack that you can lock your stuff inside of and then secure to a piece of furniture or something.
+Whenever I wasn't using the DV camera or computer they were secured inside of this baby.
+Sure, a determined crook could easily hack through this contraption, but it goes a long way in preventing opportunistic theft.

 pacsafe

-Sea to Summit Bags – to keep the electronics dry when I’m lugging them about, I store them in three Sea to Summit dry bags.
+Sea to Summit Bags – to keep the electronics dry when I lugged them about, I stored them in three Sea to Summit dry bags.
+They rock.

-Insuarance with Safeware - the laptop and cameras are insured with Safeware, which is really the best form of security and protection.
-It's not easy finding this sort of coverage.
+Insuarance with Safeware - the laptop and cameras were insured with Safeware, which is really the best form of security and protection.
+It's wasn't easy finding this sort of coverage.
 After many rejections by traditional insurance companies, I found Safeware.

 > Software

-MoveableType personal publishing system – MoveableType is the content management engine that drives Vagabonding.com, although I've modified it a bit with HTML includes.
-The MT system automates the publishing and archiving process; it has literally saved me hundreds of hours in the field.
+MoveableType personal publishing system – MoveableType is the content management engine that drives Vagabonding.com, although I modified it a great deal.
+The MT system automated the publishing and archiving process.

-Gallery – the Vagabonding photo galleries are run by a tool called Gallery that automates the posting process.
-I just upload the photos and Gallery does the rest.
+Gallery – the Vagabonding photo galleries run on a tool called Gallery that automated the posting process.
+It did the job during the trip but these days I'd just post them to Flickr.

-Adobe Premiere 6.5 – I use Premiere to capture digital video, edit the movies you see on this site, and export them as medium-resolution files.
+Adobe Premiere 6.5 – I used Premiere to capture digital video, edit the movies you see on this site, and export them as medium-resolution files.
+Nowadays I use Final Cut Express and believe it is vastly superior.

-Cleaner 5 – I use Cleaner to crunch video files down to Web-friendly sizes.
-It works well for Windows Media videos, but can be spotty with QuickTime exports.
+Cleaner 5 – I used Cleaner to crunch video files down to Web-friendly sizes.
+It worked well for Windows Media videos, but was spotty with QuickTime exports.

-Adobe Photoshop 7.0 – I use Photoshop to tweak and resize photos and export them for the Web.
+Adobe Photoshop 7.0 – I used Photoshop to tweak and resize photos and export them for the Web.

-Dreamweaver MX – I use Dreamweaver as a visual HTML editor to develop the travelogue article pages and other Web layouts (such as this page).
+Dreamweaver MX – I used Dreamweaver as a visual HTML editor to develop the travelogue article pages and other Web layouts (such as this page).

-Soundforge 5.0 – I occasionally use Soundforge to edit audio files for the Vagabonding videos.
+Soundforge 5.0 – I occasionally used Soundforge to edit audio files for the Vagabonding videos.

 > Clothing

-I balance out my big electronics rig with a minimalist clothing kit:
+I balanced out my big electronics rig with a minimalist clothing kit:

 • 3 collared shirts